auvoto/TelegramAdDashboard/README.md

 2. If session is not working:
    - Make sure SESSION_SECRET is set in .env
    - Clear browser cookies and try again
+   - Check that you're not mixing HTTP and HTTPS in local development

 3. If uploads are not working:
    - Check if uploads directory exists
    - Ensure write permissions are correct

+4. If login is not working:
+   - Clear browser cookies
+   - Ensure you have at least one user in the database
+   - Check database connection
+   - Verify your username and password

+### Local Development Notes
+If running locally (outside Replit), you can safely remove these Replit-specific packages from package.json:
+- "@replit/vite-plugin-cartographer"
+- "@replit/vite-plugin-runtime-error-modal"
+- "@replit/vite-plugin-shadcn-theme-json"

+The core functionality will work without these packages.